 BOLT CUTTERS COHORT

-A six-week program for authors who have been incarcerated, jailed, or detained by ICE
+A program for authors who have been incarcerated, jailed, or detained by ICE

 Authors who have served time inside prisons, jails, and immigration detention centers have vital stories to share.
-If you’re a system-impacted writer, the Bolt Cutters Cohort is here to support you to further your writing project.
-This program is fully funded for all accepted participants.
+The Bolt Cutters Cohort is here to support system-impacted writers to further their writing project.
+It is fully funded for all accepted participants.

 Hear from members of the 2024 Bolt Cutters Cohort